hfoffani/pddl-lib/README.md

 * Checkout the repository.
 * Edit the Makefile to configure PATHs.
 * Run `make` (it includes tests.)
-  If you are using Python 2 you will need to call `make pyversion=2`.

 ### Contribution guidelines ###

 I'd appreciate any feedback you send like pull requests, bug reports, etc.